adfi/DataScientistTest_072020/DataScience_Test_072020.md

 ### Model Iteration 1: The baseline

 Now that we know where we're headed let's see how we can get there really quick.
 It's important to establish a simple baseline model before we start adding complexity.
-The simplest classification model that I can think is a logistic regression.
+The simplest classification model that I can think of is a logistic regression.

 ```r